joshco/wpadng/draft-joshco-wpadng.md

 Configuration URL.
 The client will attempt them in a predefined order, until one succeeds.

+# CURLs and URNs

+When a CURL is returned by discovery, it SHOULD be either a URL which is retrievable or a URN.

+This specification defines the following URN for use with WPADNG.

+`urn:wpadng:none`

+When this URN is returned as the CURL, the meaning is that the current network has no proxy server, and the client SHOULD stop any further discovery.
+This can be helpful in avoiding unnecessary network round trips, preventing clients discovering rogue proxy servers.

 # The Discovery Process

 ## WPADNG Overview

-This sub-section will present a descriptive overview of the WPADNG protocol.
-It is intended to introduce the concepts and flow of the protocol.
-The remaining sub-sections (3.2-3.7) will provide the rigorous specification of the protocol details.
 WPADNG uses a collection of pre-existing Internet resource discovery mechanisms to perform web proxy auto-discovery.
-Readers may wish to refer to REF1 for a similar approach to resource discovery, since it was a basis for this strategy.
 The WPADNG protocol specifies the following:

 - how to use each mechanism for the specific purpose of web proxy auto-discovery